apache/mesos/docs/scheduler-http-api.md

 Scheduler must make additional HTTP requests to the "/scheduler" endpoint only after it has opened a persistent connection to it by sending a `SUBSCRIBE` request and received a `SUBSCRIBED` response.
 Calls made without subscription will result in a "403 Forbidden" instead of a "202 Accepted" response.
 A scheduler might also receive a "400 Bad Request" response if the HTTP request is malformed (e.g., malformed HTTP headers).

+Note that the `Mesos-Stream-Id` header should **never** be included with a `SUBSCRIBE` call; the master will always provide a new unique stream ID for each subscription.

 ### TEARDOWN
 Sent by the scheduler when it wants to tear itself down.
 When Mesos receives this request it will shut down all executors (and consequently kill tasks) and remove persistent volumes (if requested).
 It then removes the framework and closes all open connections from this scheduler to the Master.